+”Mommy, I’m hungry”.
 I swear I’ve heard this sentence more times than I’ve heard the guineas screeching… And those guys don’t shut up EVER so it’s saying something.

 My kids are hungry every 30 minutes.
 My seven-year-old boy will eat me if I let him!
 In the beginning, I was trying to be a good mama.
 I’d ask, “what would you like me to make for you?
 Do you want this or that?”

 But very quickly I realized that if this continues (and the rumors say it’s going to get worse as they grow…) I’ll be spending the next 16 years in the kitchen.
 Ain’t gonna happen.
 Period.

-How to Plant Bare Root Fruit Trees…
+How to Plant Fruit Trees…

 So now when I get the mommy-I-am-hungry thing I have a very simple answer… Grab an apple!
 Or a banana, or a peach, or an orange… Whatever fruit we have, just grab it and go on.
 My kids eat fruit all day every day.
 I do think it’s the best snack, but it’s not the cheapest…

-How to Plant Bare Root Fruit Trees (this post!).
+- How to Plant Fruit Trees.

 Where to Buy Fruit Trees?